ClanX Tools Economic Calendar ClanX Academy ClanX Brokers About Search Log in Start Learning

 Tier 3: Hedge Funds and Large Speculators

-Global macro hedge funds (think Bridgewater, Tudor, Soros in his prime) trade forex for profit.
+Global macro hedge funds (think Bridgewater, Tudor, Millennium) trade forex for profit.
 These institutions employ macro economists, quants, and traders with decades of experience.
 Their positioning is partially visible through the weekly COT report — a data source we cover in Degree 4.

 Your broker sits between you and the market.
 Most retail brokers aggregate client order flow and either net it internally (market making) or pass it to a liquidity provider.
-Understanding your broker's model — STP, ECN, market maker — directly impacts the quality of your execution.
+Understanding your broker's model — STP (Straight Through Processing), ECN (Electronic Communications Network), or market maker — directly impacts the quality of your execution and cost structure.

 Tier 5: Retail Traders

 Smart money does not chase price.
 Smart money positions before the move, using information and capital advantages unavailable to retail traders.
-But their positioning leaves footprints — in order flow, in the COT report, in volume profiles.
+But their positioning leaves footprints — in order flow, in the COT report, in volume profiles, in the way price behaves around key levels.
 Learning to read those footprints is the trader's real job.

 Key Takeaways